thibaultmg/acm-rag-content/docs/acm/2.15/mce_acm_integration/main.md

 **Required access:** Cluster administrator

+### Prerequisites

+- You need Red Hat Advanced Cluster Management installed.
+See the Red Hat Advanced Cluster Management Installing and upgrading documentation.

+- You need to learn about *Policies*.
+See the introduction to Governance in the Red Hat Advanced Cluster Management documentation.

 ### Creating the automatic import policy

 The following policy and procedure is an example of how to import all